RomainSepulchre/DOTS-ECS_Experiments/Assets/Notes/Jobs.md

 > One weird thing to note: **this is part of Unity.Engine.Jobs namespace** whereas other types of jobs are part of Unity.Jobs namespace.

+> **!
+IJobParallelForTransform only splits the roots, if all the transforms have the same parent, they will execute in the same thread.**

 #### Create a parrallel transform job

 ``` C#